Normal Subgroups of Profinite Groups of Non-negative Deficiency: Preliminaries

-\begin{proof} By (\ref{numgen}) $A$ is generated by 1 element.
-Since $A$ is projective, we have $\Z_p[[G]]=A\oplus B$, for some $B$.
-If $B$ is not trivial there exists an irreducible $\Z_p[[G]]$-module $M$ such that $\Hom_{\Z_p[[G]]}(B,M)$ is not trivial.
-Since we obtain a contradiction with Hence $B=0$ and $A$ is isomorphic to $\Z_p[[G]]$. \end{proof} The next theorem is inspired by a theorem of Lubotzky \cite[Theorem 0.3]{Lu} that says that a finitely generated profinite group is finitely presented if and only if there exists $C$ such that $\dim H^2(G,M)\le C\dim M$ for any irreducible $\hat \Z[[G]]$-module $M$. \begin{theorem} Let $G$ be a profinite group.
+The next theorem is inspired by a theorem of Lubotzky \cite[Theorem 0.3]{Lu} that says that a finitely generated profinite group is finitely presented if and only if there exists $C$ such that $\dim H^2(G,M)\le C\dim M$ for any irreducible $\hat \Z[[G]]$-module $M$. \begin{theorem} Let $G$ be a profinite group.
 Then $G$ is of type $p$-$FP_m$ if and only if there exists a constant $C$ such that $\dim H^i(G,M)\le C \dim M$ for any irreducible $ \Z_p[[G]]$-module $M$ and any $0\le i\le m$. \end{theorem} \begin{proof} We prove the theorem by induction on $m$.
 The case $m=0$ is trivial.
 Assume that theorem holds for $m-1$.

 Suppose, first, that $G$ is of type $p$-$FP_m$.
 By induction, there exists $C^\prime$ such that $\dim H^i(G,M)\le C^\prime \dim M$ for any irreducible $ \Z_p[[G]]$-module $M$ and any $1\le i\le m-1$.
 Since $G$ is of type $p$-$FP_m$, there exists an exact sequence of finitely generated projective modules